There appears to be a group of travellers that are costing companies hundreds of thousands of pounds in damage to buildings.

 The business was presented with the options and opted to wait until 12.00 before calling the tow truck and 999 for the Police.
 By 12.00 the trespassers moved off the site.

 The staff from the business then returned to the site with the security guards.
 When they checked the warehouse it had been broken into and they had gone through it stripping out all the pipes boilers copper cable, CCTV footage, stock.
 The estimate on the damage is in excess of £150k.

 We have knowledge of similar incidents where we have evicted travellers near Leeds, and near Wigan.

 A few weeks ago our traveller eviction team evicted over 30 caravans from a car park of a commercial premises in London.
 The travellers had also looted the site.

 As a result of this Quality Bailiffs has designed a rapid solution in conjunction with its strategic security partners.

 For high risk situations a solution can be provided via our Security partners who will deploy an Emergency Deployment Team, EDT, as soon as possible.

 This team will consist of specialist security officers that are supported by dog teams.
 This team will deploy both inside and outside of your property.
 We also arrange for the travellers to be served at the same time.
 This service should help protect your assets until the bailiffs get them evicted approximately 24 hours later.

-Enforcement Bailiffs Ltd has over twenty five years experience in completing land recovery from travellers.
+Quality Bailiffs has over twenty five years of experience in completing land recovery from travellers.

 read more eviction articles